 To account for seasonality in PM\textsubscript{2.5} data, we created the following predictor variables: cosine of day-of-week, cosine of day-of-year and cosine of month.
 This ensures that day/month values at the end/beginning of the week and year align.

 We also created dummy variables for each state, region, and time period (2008-2012, 2013-2016, 2017-2018) in our study domain to allow for spatial and temporal variation in the data that could not be explained by any of the other spatial, temporal, or spatiotemporal variables.

-%Let's move this comment below to the machine learning methods section - done
+One of the biggest challenges in this study was developing a model that worked well spatially and temporally across the study domain.
+Using nested levels of spatiotemporal variables helped capture nonlinear spatiotemporal effects.
+Temporal variable nesting consisted of variables to indicate the periods 2008-2012, 2013-2016, and 2017-2018 (the periods when CMAQ simulation availability changed); year; season; cosine of month; and cosine of day of year.
+Spatial variable nesting consisted of dummy variables for region (within the 11 western states: northwest (i.e., WA, OR), southwest (i.e., CA, NV), four corners (i.e., AZ, CO, NM, UT), and northern mountain states (i.e., WY, MT, ID)) and state; and latitude and longitude.
+We also included interaction terms for time period (grouping of years) and region.
+This type of nesting has been referred to as a “multiresolution basis” [8].

 %Finally, we created an indicator variable for whether there were one or more fires within 500 km of a monitor in the last week.

 \subsection*{Data merging}